pagkly/Zed/Investopedia4/How Transferable Letters of Credit Work.md

 ## Understanding Transferable Letters of Credit

 A transferable letter of credit is a letter of credit that includes a transferable provision.
-Sellers of manufactured goods often require a letter of credit—a letter from a bank that guarantees a buyer's payment to a seller will be received on time and for the correct amount—before proceeding with a customer’s order.
+Sellers of manufactured goods often require a letter of credit—a letter from a bank that guarantees a buyer's payment to a seller [[Will|will]] be received on time and for the correct amount—before proceeding with a customer’s order.
 If a seller requires a letter of credit, the buyer must partner with a bank for a letter of credit approval.

-In a transferable letter of credit, the bank will include provisions for transferring the extension of credit—all or part of the credit for which the buyer was approved—to a secondary beneficiary.
-The secondary beneficiary receives rights to the payment if a loan is needed at the time of payment.
+In a transferable letter of credit, the bank [[Will|will]] include provisions for transferring the extension of credit—all or part of the credit for which the buyer was approved—to a secondary beneficiary.
+The secondary beneficiary receives rights to the payment if a [[Loan|loan]] is needed at the time of payment.
 The first beneficiary, however, is still liable for payments on the loan if it is disbursed by the bank.

 Along with the rights to the payment, the second beneficiary also receives all the obligations associated with the transaction.